Schuch666/TEMPO_Training/README.md

 The post-processing of WRF outputs are done using R, there is a submission script (`submit_column.sh`) and a source script (`process_form_column.R`).

-in the source script this lines need to be changed for the variable name, domains and output folder:
+In the source script this lines need to be changed for the variable name, domains and output folder:
 ```r
 var           <- 'form'
 domains       = c('d01','d02','d03')
 output_folder <- '/scratch/schuch/WRF-Chem-GHG/WRF/column'
 ```
-This script uses the `calculate_column()` function from eva3dm R-packeg to integrate vertically the column concentrations from WRF output for each hour of WRF-Chem output (https://schuch666.github.io/eva3dm/reference/calculate_column.html).
+This script uses the `calculate_column()` function from eva3dm R-package to integrate vertically the column concentrations from WRF output for each hour of WRF-Chem output (https://schuch666.github.io/eva3dm/reference/calculate_column.html).

 The output can be visualized using `terra::plot()` or `eva3dm::plot_rast()`